-Most of us have a go-to primary care provider – someone we see for wellness exams and help us when we’re sick.
+Most of us have a go-to primary care provider – someone we see for wellness exams and to help us when we’re sick.
 But which doctor takes care of your teeth?
 The obvious answer is a dentist.
 But the not-so-simple question is, what type of dentist do you need?
-There are many types of dentists, including […]
+There are many types of dentists, […]

 There are three types of sleep apnea: obstructive, central, and mixed.
 Today, we’re going to talk about the most common type, which is obstructive sleep apnea.
 You may associate this with snoring, which is a common symptom.
 But this sleep disorder goes far beyond that!
 Being aware of the risks and seeking treatment may save […]

 Are you due for a dental appointment?
 Are you unsure if it’s safe to go to your dentist during COVID-19?
 You’re not alone!
 With the recent reopening of dental offices, many patients have reservations about booking a dental visit just yet.
 As your trusted Tacoma dentist and team, we’re here to tell you: Yes, it’s […]